Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Introduction

 Here $S^{n-1}_{T_xM}(0,r)=\{v\in T_xM;F_x(v)=r\}$ is the Finsler sphere of radius~$r$. \end{definition}

 Removal of the complement of~$U$ corresponds to ``visibility'' and that of the conjugate locus to ``smoothness''.
 This smoothness does not prohibit self-intersections.

 \begin{definition} A \emph{visible smooth sphere on~$M$} of radius $r>0$ centered at $x\in M$ is the oriented surface~$\exp_x(S)$, where~$S$ is a visible smooth sphere on~$T_xM$ and so small that~$\exp_x|_{S}$ is injective.
-This hypersurface inherits an orientation from the Finsler sphere on~$T_xM$, telling which way is outward. \end{definition}
+This hypersurface inherits an orientation from the Finsler sphere on~$T_xM$, telling which way is outward (in the direction of the velocity of the geodesic from~$x$ to the point in question). \end{definition}

 We will work on visible smooth spheres locally, so the smallness assumption on~$S$ will be left implicit from now on.
 This assumption guarantees that~$\exp_x(S)$ is indeed a smooth surface and we need not worry about cut points.